CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 d.
 In the IntelliJ debugging variables window, confirm that the value of searchTag is what you typed in the browser, zzzz8888.

 e.
-Right-click on that value and choose Set Value.
-Change the value of searchTag to peach
+Right-click on that value and choose View/Edit.
+Change the value of searchTag to "peach"

 f.
-On the Run menu, choose Resume Program
+On the Run menu, choose Debugging Actions, and Resume Program

 g.
 In the browser, confirm the response from the web app has the message "Here is an interesting  picture of a zzzz8888" but shows a picture of a peach.